ibm-cloud-docs/satellite/connector-multiple-windows-agent.md

 {: #multiple-faq}

 Can I add a multi Windows agent to an existing single Windows agent installation?
-:   Yes, download a Windows agent zip file >=1.2.0, unpack it to a different directory than the existing single Windows agent installation and configure an `SATELLITE_CONNECTOR_INSTANCE_NAME` in the config file not named `config.json` The use `install.ps1 -configFile <agent-config-file.json>` to install it.
+:   Yes, download a Windows agent zip file >=1.2.0, unpack it to a different directory than the existing single Windows agent installation and configure an `SATELLITE_CONNECTOR_INSTANCE_NAME` in the config file not named `config.json`.
+Then use `install.ps1 -configFile <agent-config-file.json>` to install it.

 Why is the `update-service.ps1` missing in Versions >= 1.2?
 :   The `update-service.ps1` was an uninstall followed by a new install, so we decided to remove it.
 If you need to update a Windows agent, uninstall it, update the config file and install it again.